Introduction

 Source of the vim plugin.

-Otherwise, set to a string representing a vim-plug-compatible git repository url, an existing vim plugin derivation, or to a Nix store path to build a vim plugin derivation from.
+Set to an existing vim plugin derivation, or to a Nix store path to build a vim

 -